-Alkaline Phosphatase Osteopenia Osteoporosis is a test to determine bone loss.
+Alkaline Phosphatase Osteopenia Osteoporosis is a test to determine if you have experienced bone loss.
 Alkaline phosphatase is a specific protein in the blood.
 This protein can be measured during a blood test.
 Very high levels of the protein tend to indicate that the person has bone loss, that is they have Osteopenia or Osteoporosis.

 Where might you hear this term?
 There are two main places where this term is used:

-Second this term is often used in Research studies about Bone Loss.
-It can be used to determine if someone has Osteopenia or Osteoporosis.
-And since the test for it can be done with a simple blood draw, it is often used by medical researchers studying the topic.
+Since Alkaline phosphatase is measured in a blood test, that blood test can be used to determine if you have Osteopenia or Osteoporosis.
+Since the test can be done with a simple blood draw, it is often used by medical researchers studying the topic of bone loss.
+It is much less expensive than a dexa scan.

-Yes, you will find that levels of this protein are often used in research studies about bone loss and its potential treatments.
+Measurement of this protein are often cited in research studies about bone loss and its potential treatments.
 Declining levels of the protein are usually seen as a positive sign during treatment for Osteopenia or Osteoporosis while rising levels are viewed as a sign of increasing bone loss.
+Simple and inexpensive way to check the effectiveness of any treatment being used.

-To check on what studies are available, just click on: Alkaline Osteopenic Phosphatase
+To check on what studies are available on this topic, just click on: Alkaline Phosphatase Osteopenia

 AND if you want to read more about bone loss and/or specific suggestions of things you can do to increase your bone density, go to the Index/Site Map for this page.
 It has an extensive list of articles that give both Natural and Pharmaceutical approaches for reversing bone loss.
 Actually this web site provides more information than many popular books on the topic.